Madhuudole/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ○ Define and configure user thresholds for temperature or weather conditions.
 ○ Simulate weather data exceeding or breaching the thresholds.
 ○ Verify that alerts are triggered only when a threshold is violated.

+## Conclusion
+This real-time weather monitoring system allows you to track and summarize weather data for various cities in India, with added support for forecast data and threshold-based alerts.
+You can further customize and extend the functionality by integrating more weather parameters or adding visualizations.

 ## OUTPUT
 http://127.0.0.1:5501/index.html